 At 11.45am the morning session ends.
 Children who are going home at this point are collected from the nursery and the children who are staying will have their lunch in the garden room with our meal time supervisors and a member of the nursery team.
-Children are collected from the side door at this time, there is no need to ring the bell as staff will know you are there.
+Children are collected from the main nursery door.

 The afternoon session begins at 12.15pm; children are greeted by a member of the nursery team and have the choice to play either indoors or outside.
 The afternoon session follows the same pattern as the morning with a snack provided during the session.
-At 2.30pm children then tidy up.
-We meet for group time at 2.45 pm and those children who are going home will be collected from 3.00pm - 3.15pm.
+At 2.40pm children then tidy up.
+We meet for group time at 2.50pm and those children who are going home will be collected from 3.05pm - 3.15pm.
 We ask that this is a prompt pick up, it can be upsetting for children to be the last one to be picked up as they may feel that they have been forgotten.
 Children who have extended hours move to the garden room for games.